 The Forest of Dean is one of six district Councils within Gloucestershire.
-It is rural in nature and made up of four major towns of Coleford, Lydney, Cinderford and Newent which are all surrounded by numerous villages, with the remainder of the district comprising of wooded areas, farmland, and open space.
-The main industry is manufacturing primarily light engineering firms.
-It has a population of 87,000.
+It is rural in nature and made up of four major towns of Coleford, Lydney, Cinderford and Newent which are all surrounded by numerous villages, with the remainder of the district comprising of wooded areas, farmland and open space.
+The main industry is manufacturing and primarily industrial with many light engineering firms.
+It has a population of 85,000.